HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/single_qubit_gates.md

 ## SGate

-The unitary matrix of the S gate reads
+The unitary matrix of the S gate, that is often used in the theory of error correction, reads

 \\[
  U = \frac{1}{\sqrt{2}} \begin{pmatrix}